noInfoPath/grunt-notemplates/README.md

 User defined class name.

 # Release History:
+- 2015-09-03 v0.0.3 Fixed case where folders were inside folders and the template name contained `/`, which errored out in jshint.
+- 2015-09-03 v0.0.2 Refactored code to remove an if statement that wasn't needed and logic that could instead be solved with indexOf statements.
 - 2015-09-03 v0.0.1 Initial Release
- - 2015-09-03 v0.0.2 Refactored code to remove an if statement that wasn't needed and logic that could instead be solved with indexOf statements.